LaravelDaily/Booking-Com-Simulation-Laravel/course/11-bug-take-eager-limit.md

 **Good news**: there's a Laravel package that would solve our problem.

-Presenting to you [staudenmeir/eloquent-eager-limit](https://github.com/staudenmeir/eloquent-eager-limit) package!
+Presenting to you the [staudenmeir/eloquent-eager-limit](https://github.com/staudenmeir/eloquent-eager-limit) package!

 It does exactly what its name says, quoting from its Readme: "This Laravel Eloquent extension allows limiting the number of eager loading results per parent using window functions."